-In the following 24 hours, 45 aftershocks were registered.
-The earthquake counted a total of 80,000 dead and irreversibly damaged the country’s infrastructure.
+In 2005, the Kashmir region of Pakistan was hit by a 7.6 magnitude earthquake.
+During the next 24 hours, 45 aftershocks were recorded.
+The earthquake ultimately killed 80.000 people and irreversibly damaged the country’s infrastructure.

 At head office